 If you’re looking for a festive holiday event for your train-loving family and friends – check out the Reindeer Ride Express, an hour and 15-minute train ride leaves from Forest Park in Noblesville, travels through Cicero and Arcadi, then back to Forest Park.
 See Santa’s workshop and cross over the beautiful Morse Reservoir while singing Christmas carols and sipping hot chocolate.

-The rides depart every 2 hours on Saturdays and Sundays from November 20 through December 23.
-Visitors board at Forest Park in Noblesville.
-General tickets for the Reindeer Express are $45 for adults and $42 for kids ages 3-12.
-Little ones ages 2 and under can ride free on lap.
+The train departs from the station twice daily on Fridays, Saturdays, and Sundays from November 19 through December 23.
+The train will also run on Dec.
+21-22.
+The Visitors board at Forest Park in Noblesville.
+General tickets for the Reindeer Express are $54 for adults and $49 for kids ages 3-12.
+Little one’s ages 2 and under can ride free on lap.

 Tips before boarding the Reindeer Express:

 - Have your family use the restroom before boarding.
 There are restrooms just before you board—right next to the playground.
 There is a small restroom located on the train in case of emergency.